caryoscelus/heavy-bright-sun-wip/chapters/017-chapter-seventeenth.md

 chance to get away we had was to make Predators crash before that gasoline station, when they were still playing competitive.

 But we had missed that chance.
-In the end they only crashed into our car, sending already speeding sedan forward and then, attacking it from the side, into the side of the road.
+When the score was clear enough to understand their loss, they simply crashed into our car, sending already speeding sedan forward and then, attacking it from left, into the side of the road.

 I don't know whether this was pure luck or remains of my driving skills which saved us in the end.
 Our car scratched over a birch tree, losing a slice of its head along with the left door, and slowing down just enough to not kill us on the next impact into an old oak.

-Our predators pulled the brakes and smashed into another tree.
+Meanwhile, predators pulled the brakes and smashed into another tree.
 Even if they could just go forward, slow down and return to catch us, they weren't cool-headed enough to do that.
 Like classical adrenaline junkies, they were willing to put lives on the line, both others' and their own.
 And as if that wasn't enough, their driver also indulged in substance abuse most of the time